System Prompt Poisoning: Persistent Attacks on Large Language Models Beyond User Injection: Threat Model

 We describe our threat model across four dimensions: the attacker's goal, background knowledge, capabilities, and most critically, how attacker gets access to system prompt.

-\textbf{Attacker's goal:} The ultimate goal of attacker by poisoning system prompt is to consistently generate malicious model output for all the user prompt input.
-Specifically, the compromised model output can be either degraded or venomous content.
-For instance, in the context of sentence emotion detection task, a poisoned system prompt may lead to significantly reduced classification accuracy.
-While in the context of dental clinic recommendation task, the poisoned system prompt is compromised to recommend phishing links or misleading information.
+\textbf{Attacker's goal:} The ultimate goal of attacker by poisoning system prompt is to consistently generate malicious model output for all the user prompt inputs.
+For instance, in the context of sentence emotion detection task, a poisoned system prompt may help to deliberately generate wrong answers, lead to significantly reduced classification accuracy.

-\textbf{Attacker's background knowledge:} We assume the attacker is aware that the target is an LLM-based software system and can distinguish whether it is an LLM-integrated application, an LLM infrastructure, or an LLM community platform for sharing models and datasets.
-The attacker may or may not know the user prompt input format, content, as well as LLM vendor.
-For example, in the case of sentence emotion detection task, the attacker only knows the task objective, but may not know what sentences user inputs, whether in-context learning is applied along with user prompt, and how is the distribution of these sentences.
+\textbf{Attacker's background knowledge:} We assume the attacker is aware that the target is an LLM-based software system and can distinguish whether it is an LLM-integrated application, LLM infrastructure, or LLM community platform for sharing models and datasets.
+The attacker does not know user prompt, distribution as well as the LLM vendor.
+For example, in the case of sentence emotion detection task, the attacker only knows the task objective, and does not know user inputs, whether in-context learning is applied along with user prompt, and the distribution of these sentences.

 \textbf{Attacker's capabilities:} We consider that attacker is able to get access to system prompt of the LLM software system and modify arbitrary instructions and information stored in system prompt.
-Additionally, attacker can input a poisoned system prompt along with a few carefully crafted user prompts designed by attacker as the initial stage.
-However, we consider that attacker is not able to know or control all the user prompt, their content or distribution.
-For instance, in the context of spam email classification task, the attacker should be able to manipulate system prompt as desire and feed in a few crafted emails to mislead the model.
-Nonetheless, they cannot influence all the subsequent user-submitted emails.
+However, attacker should not able to control any of the user prompt input.
+For instance, in the context of spam email classification task, the attacker should be able to manipulate system prompt as desire to mislead LLM.
+But they cannot modify all the subsequent user-submitted emails.
 Finally, we assume that the LLM itself remains integrity.

 \textbf{Access to system prompt:} Attackers can gain access to and poison system prompt actively or passively.
 In the active approach, the attacker must compromise the LLM software system and inject malicious content into an originally benign system prompt.
 This can be achieved through three primary methods: